Leafwing-Studios/Emergence/design/src/glossary.md

 ### System (game design)

+A collection of [mechanics](glossary.md#mechanic) that work together to produce part of the [player experience](glossary.md#player-experience).
+Systems generally have [loops](glossary.md#loop) back to themself, or [hook](glossary.md#hook-game-systems) into other systems in order to keep the player engaged and create [depth](glossary.md#depth-and-complexity).

 ### Tension

+Elements of the game design that are, at least on their face, contrasting or opposed.
+Tension must be handled carefully: tackled poorly, it leads to poor [cohesion](glossary.md#cohesion) or [focus](glossary.md#focus-game-design).
+Tackled with thought and skill, tension can creating unique and interesting [themes](glossary.md#theme), [tone](glossary.md#tone) or systems.

 ### Theme

+The setting, aesthetics and "fictional genre" of a game.
+This is the core of [worldbuilding](glossary.md#worldbuilding), and sets the basic rules of the fictional universe.

+Can be described using:

+- very broad terms like "sci-fi"
+- more specific like "colonial fantasy focused on the war between burgeoning powers"
+- hearken to specific media like "Diablo" or "Bladerunner"

+This can be extended to discuss the **big questions** that a game is attempting to explore, like "what does it mean to be human".

 ### Tone

+The emotional weight and mood of a game.
+Often discussed in concert with a game's [theme]: "cheerful steampunk" is very different than "horrific steampunk" is very different than "gloomy steampunk".

 ### Tuning levers

+Parts of a [mechanic](glossary.md#mechanic) that can be easily tweaked to modify the [balance](glossary.md#interesting-choices) of a [system](glossary.md#system-game-design).

 ### Tutorialization

+The practice of teaching new players how to play your game.

 ### Upgrade

+An improvement to a [mechanic](glossary.md#mechanic).
+Upgrades are usually but not always selected by players to give them a sense of [agency](glossary.md#agency).

+### Worldbuilding

+The lore, places, people, [aesthetics](glossary.md#art-style) and internally consistent rules of your fictional universe.

 ### World generation